DarkRaiderCB/Agentic-Reasoning-and-Tool-Use/README.md

 ---

 ## **Final Thoughts**
 This **mockup prototype** lays the groundwork for an **AI-powered shopping assistant** with structured tool-based reasoning.
 The present rule-based approach aligns with the assignment requirements.

-The present approach, however, is good enough to define the workflow and pipeline for a possible LLM-based variant too.
+Additionally, the present approach, however, is good enough to define the workflow and pipeline for a possible LLM-based variant too.

 ---
 **Author:** Sanyog Mishra